leasunhy/csharp-static-template/README.md

 This repository implements a Roslyn-based compiler for C#, which supports C++-like static templates.

-Currently a POC, the compiler only supports compilation of a single file, and does not accept any command-line arguments.
+Currently a *POC*, the compiler only supports compilation of a single file, and does not accept any command-line arguments.

 See section [Roadmap](#roadmap) to check which features are implemented.